 20. Make the evening more colorful at Westworld Paintball Adventures.

-21. Test your knowledge of all things pop culture by teaming up battling it out at a pub trivia night.
+21. Test your knowledge of all things pop culture by teaming up battling it out at one of Phoenix's top trivia nights.

-22. Lay on your car at Sky Harbor Circle and watch the planes land right over you.
+22. Lay on your car at Sky Harbor Circle and watch the planes cruise right over you.

 23. Get tickets to whatever sport is in season and get to know each other, including what teams you each root for.
-You can also save yourself the cost of stadium seating by watching the game at one of our favorite sports bars.
+Or save yourself the cost of stadium seating by watching the game at one of our favorite sports bars.

 24. Take a bike tour of the city.
 You can even map it out ahead of time with this free cycling app.